DCA-in-MI/dca-in-mi.github.io/submission.md

 A double-blind reviewing process is adhered to guarantee paper quality.
 There will be a single round of reviews without a rebuttal.
 Decisions on acceptance will be announced by **April 28, 2024**.
 In submitting a paper, authors implicitly acknowledge that no paper of substantially similar content has been or will be submitted to another conference or workshop until the decisions have been made by our workshop.

-The workshop is **non-archival**, i.e. accepted papers will not appear in the conference proceedings.

 [back](./)